inmanta/inmanta-core/docs/guides/auth.rst

 in the transport configuration.

 For example for an agent this is :inmanta.config:option:`agent_rest_transport.ssl` and :inmanta.config:option:`agent_rest_transport.ssl-ca-cert-file`

-For autostarted agents and compiles on the servers, the options :inmanta.config:option:`agent_rest_transport.ssl-ca-cert-file` and :inmanta.config:option:`compiler_rest_transport.ssl-ca-cert-file` from the service config file are used to validate the server certificate.
+Autostarted agents and compiles on the server also use SSL to communicate with the server.
+This requires either for the server
+SSL certificate to be trusted by the OS or by setting :inmanta.config:option:`server.ssl-ca-cert-file`.
+The server will use this value to set :inmanta.config:option:`compiler_rest_transport.ssl-ca-cert-file` and :inmanta.config:option:`server.ssl-ca-cert-file` for the compiler and the agents.

 Authentication
 --------------